Chandanagowda23/marketing-analytics-assignment/readme.md

 ## Key Insights

 - Facebook has the lowest CPA and the highest CTR, indicating strong engagement and cost-efficient conversions.
--TikTok has the highest spend and total conversions, but operates at a comparatively higher CPA, suggesting scale comes with higher acquisition cost.
+- TikTok has the highest spend and total conversions, but operates at a comparatively higher CPA, suggesting scale comes with higher acquisition cost.
--Google demonstrates balanced performance, maintaining competitive efficiency while contributing meaningfully to overall conversions.
+- Google demonstrates balanced performance, maintaining competitive efficiency while contributing meaningfully to overall conversions.

 ---